HenDahan/AzureArmTask/README.md

 ### start:
     run powershell 7 (or aboce) as admin
 ### install:
-    *execut tihs command on powershell
+    *execute this commands on powershell
     Install-Module Az -AllowClobber
     Install-Module Az.Accounts -AllowClobber
     Install-Module Az.Storage -AllowClobber

 ###
 	*run the run.ps1 file from powershell
     (this file will deploy the vm and 2 storage account.)

 ###
-*after the deployment is complit
+	after the deployment is complit
     RDP file will launch.
     in the Windows Security window, select More choices and then Use a different account. type the username as localhost\henadmin